 XIV.
 PLAN REVIEW

-This plan will be revised annually.
+This plan will be reviewed and revised periodically.
 Emergent changes that cannot be held until the annual review will be distributed as necessary.